9 Tips For Mastering The Perfect Stir-Fry

-Stir fries, the perfect weeknight fix.
+Stir-fries, the perfect weeknight fix.
 They’re quick to put together while also providing a balanced meal all in one bowl—they’re essentially the ideal family dinner.
 But even though they’re such an easy dish, the technique deserves a bit of attention if you want to master the process.
-Here are a nine simple ways to bump up the quality of your stir-fry:
+Here are nine simple ways to bump up the quality of your stir-fry tonight.

 1. Prepare all the ingredients before turning on the heat

 Once the heat is on, things move quickly.
-Have the ingredients sliced and your liquids measured before you start, and keep them close by.
+Have your ingredients sliced and your liquids measured before you start, and keep them close by.
 Be prepared to add things quickly, making sure each component is cooked properly.

 2. Slice meat and vegetables for maximum surface area

-The goal is to expose as much surface area as possible: vegetables are often sliced thinly on a sharp diagonal; aromatics like garlic and ginger are usually finely chopped; and meat is always sliced against the grain to increase tenderness.
-The greater surface area gives it all more contact with the heat and more flavour.15 Easy Weeknight Stir-Fry Recipes
+The goal is to expose as much surface area as possible: vegetables are often sliced thinly on a sharp diagonal, aromatics like garlic and ginger are usually finely chopped, and meat is always sliced against the grain to increase tenderness.
+The greater surface area gives it all more contact with the heat and more flavour.

 3. Use a wok or cast-iron pan

 If you have a wok, always use it.
 A wok has a large surface area and retains heat very well, making it ideal for stir-fries.
-If you don’t have a wok, opt for a cast iron pan.
-As you add more ingredients, you want the pan to remain very hot and cast iron pans will retain heat better than other materials.
+If you don’t have a wok, opt for a cast-iron pan.
+As you add more ingredients, you want the pan to remain very hot and cast-iron pans will retain heat better than other materials.
 This makes it particularly important when cooking on an electric stove, because, compared to a gas flame, the element has more difficulty retaining heat.

 4. The aromatics should be cooked low and slow